akanaimath/react-form-data-structure/Readme.md

 # React form builder
-  `react-form` was created to manage complex data structures.
+  `react-form-data-structure` was created to manage complex data structures.
 A single configuration is used to describe both the data structure and the form.
 The configuration is designed have a minimal feel/code footprint, with the ability to tune or change almost anything.
 The idea is to be able to create an manage an infinitly scaling form/data structure that is only limited by browser resources.

 ## Install

 ```
-yarn add react-form
+yarn add react-form-data-structure
 ```

 ## Basic use case

 ```
-import { Form } from 'react-form';
+import { Form } from 'react-form-data-structure';
-import 'react-form/form.css';  // to load the css
+import 'react-form-data-structure/react-form.css';  // to load the css

 render( <Form  label="I am a form!"
   display={{